 Cavo Tagoo.
 With the richest variety of super upscale roomy Cycladic suites and villas featuring private pools, hot tubs, and cave-like structures, an infinity pool with breathtaking sunset sea view, and a bar for heavenly cocktails, this place near Chora defines sea-view luxury.
 Nothing compares to their magnificent villas.
 Ultra-rich tastemakers have it as their favorite from the moment they check in to the modern-art-clad lobby.
 It’s totally unique.
-Last summer (until September 30th, 2020) the world-renowned Zuma restaurant was serving signature contemporary Japanese cuisine next to the iconic pool bar.
+The world-renowned Zuma restaurant serves signature contemporary Japanese cuisine next to the iconic pool bar.

 Things to Do in Mykonos